 Once you’ve harvested all your fruits and veggies, use these pickling, freezing, and storing tips so that you can be eating them all winter.Thinkstock

 What to do with the bounty from your garden?
-Pickle, freeze, or store it!
+Freeze it, pickle it, dry it, store it!
 Here are 10 quick fixes to enjoy healthy, nutritious vegetables and fruit all winter long!

 Preserve your mint harvest by freezing the herb in ice cubes.
 Spoon 1 tablespoon chopped fresh herbs into each compartment of an ice cube tray.
 Add about 1 inch of water to each compartment and put the tray into the freezer.
 Remove it when herb cubes are frozen.
 Lift the cubes from the compartments and put into a plastic freezer bag.
 Label the bag and put it back into the freezer.

 Freezing vegetables is one of our favorite ways to keep the harvest.
 It’s quick, easy, and frozen vegetables taste more like they were picked fresh from the garden that day.